 TGbe editor: Add the following paragraph in the end of subclause 35.3.22:

+The traffic stream/category measurement report allows a non-AP EHT STA to provide the experienced QoS info to assist the EHT AP’s scheduling.
+An EHT STA that supports traffic stream/category measurement has dot11EHTTrafficStreamCategotyMeasurementReportOptionImplemented set to true and shall set the Traffic Stream/Category Measurement Report Support subfield in the EHT Capability element it transmits to 1.

 TGbe editor:Add the following MIB Variables in Annex C

 Dot11EHTStationConfigEntry ::= SEQUENCE {